-Web accessibility is meant to help people with specific disabilities.
-When websites are correctly designed, navigable and coded, they can be used by everyone.
-You would think that all websites should be accessible to all already, but when you take a more in-depth look, you will notice that almost all websites and digital tools are not entirely up to date.
+Web accessibility is helping people with specific disabilities.
+Websites that are correctly designed, navigable and coded, may be used by everyone.
+You would think that all websites should be accessible to all already.
+Unfortunately, this is far from the truth.
+Evidently, we notice that almost all websites and digital tools are not entirely compliant with the governing laws of accessibility.

-Still today, many sites are being developed with accessibility barriers that make them difficult or impossible for some people to use.
-There are international standards set to list these barriers and how to avoid them.
+Still to this day, sites developed with accessibility barriers.
+Thus making it difficult to impossible for people with disabilities to use.
+Therefore international standards have been set, listing these barriers and ways to avoid them.
 With the many devices (mobile phones) the barrier to access the world wide web has decreased tremendously.
 But yet, the websites are sometimes even more challenging to access on mobile devices.

 Barriers for people with disabilities

-The Internet is primarily intended for every human, regardless of language, location, kind of device, hardware, software, or capabilities.
+Since its creation, the internet intended for every human, regardless of language, location, kind of device, hardware, software, or capabilities.
 There is still a long way to go until the Web meets this goal, and it becomes accessible to people with a diverse range of vision, audio, mobility, speech, and cognitive capabilities.
-In Europe there are 5 million people with specific disabilities and in the U.S. there are 61 million people.
-Most common web disabilities: audio, visual, speech, neurological, and cognitive.
+In Europe, there are 5 million people with specific disabilities and in the U.S. there are 61 million people living with a disability.

 - Visual: when images do not have an alternative text, people who are blind do not get this information.
 People who have difficulty seeing cannot read small font sizes.